Tales of Symphonia: Story

-Kratos is revealed to have been gathering materials to have Lloyd use the Eternal Sword.
-He succeeds but Mithos survives his apparent death and possesses a member from the party before fleeing to Derris-Kharlan.
-Mithos attempts to take the Great Seed with him but is foiled and killed by Lloyd.
-Using the Eternal Sword, Lloyd merges Sylvarant and Tethe'alla together and germinates the Great Seed into a Giant Kharlan Tree to supply the world with mana.
+Kratos reveals that he has been gathering materials to forge a ring that will allow Lloyd to use the Eternal Sword.
+Seeking atonement, he urges Lloyd to duel him and release Origin.
+In a symbolic struggle, Lloyd defeats Kratos and the seal is broken, but Yuan saves Kratos's life with a mana transfusion.
+After Lloyd forges a pact with Origin, Mithos' spirit, having survived within his Cruxis Crystal, emerges and possesses a member from the party before fleeing to Derris-Kharlan.
+Mithos attempts to take the Great Seed with him, but is foiled and killed by Lloyd.
+Using the Eternal Sword, Lloyd merges Sylvarant and Tethe'alla together and germinates the Great Seed, which sprouts into a seedling that will become the Giant Kharlan Tree.
+The Great Seed's spiritual incarnation, Martel, guides Lloyd toward protecting the Tree, and Lloyd proves his pact by christening the Tree with an unrevealed name.